mnap/subspace-guessing-with-hints/README.md

 - `BIT | MINRANK`
 - `BIT | RSD`

-Each parameter set occupies one row, with paired columns for each `S` fraction:
+Each row corresponds to one parameter set and one `S` fraction.
+It contains:
-- the minimum `C'` hint fraction
+- `min_fraction_C`, the minimum `C'` hint fraction
-- `log2_avg_complexity_at_threshold`
+- `log2_avg_complexity_at_threshold`, the base-2 logarithm of `E_final` at that fraction

-Note: the threshold table uses the condition `average(E) <= 2` under the selected averaging mode.
-Under the `harmonic` averaging rule, this is equivalent to requiring that the average success probability is at least `0.5`.
-(Further, note that `E` can never be below `1`, so the alternative condition `average(E) <= 1` would only succeed when all sampled complexities `E_i` are equal to `1`, and hence the condition would basically never be satisfied.)
+The threshold tables use `E_final <= 2` as the convention for calling an attack polynomial-time.
+Under the harmonic averaging rule, `E_final <= 2` is equivalent to requiring that the average success probability is at least `0.5`.
+Because each `E_i` is at least `1`, the alternative condition `E_final <= 1` would require every sampled complexity to equal `1` and would therefore almost never be satisfied.

-## Footnote
+## Acknowledgments
-This code was written with the help of OpenAI Codex v0.125.0 (model gpt-5.4).
+Parts of this code were generated or revised with the help of OpenAI Codex v0.125.0 using model gpt-5.4.